Harold Castro Player Props: Rockies vs. Braves

 Harold Castro At The Plate

-- In 42 games played this year, he has not gone deep.

-- Castro has an RBI in 11 of 42 games this season, with multiple RBI in five of them.
+- In 11 games this year (26.2%), Castro has picked up an RBI, and in five of those games (11.9%) he had more than one.
 He has also driven in three or more of his team's runs in one contest.

-- In 12 of 42 games this year, he has scored, including multiple runs once.
+- In 12 of 42 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.